Arts Law Externship - Fall 2017

 Students will receive four credits – two academic credits for the seminar and two clinical credits for the fieldwork.
 The seminar will be graded with letter grades.
 The fieldwork will be graded Credit/No Credit.
 Grades will be based on class participation, written work and performance in the simulated exercises.
 Performance in the fieldwork portion of the course can influence the grade for the seminar by half a grade in either direction (e.g. poor performance at VLA will lower an A- to a B+).

 The course will be limited to eight students to facilitate active engagement and contribution by all.
 The course will be taught in Fall and Spring and will be open to J.D. and LL.M candidates.
 Students in the course are required to have taken, or be concurrently enrolled in, either Copyright Law, or, with permission of the instructors, the Seminar in Law and the Theatre, Seminar in Law and the Visual Arts, or Authors, Artists and Performers.

-To apply, please submit a cover letter and resume by 5pm on April 11th, 2016 to [email protected] and [email protected].
+To apply, please submit a cover letter and resume by 5pm on April 7th, 2017 to firstname.lastname@example.org and email@example.com.
 Your cover letter should include: